 Still, Ive achieved a certain success in my field, thanks to hard work, good luck, brilliant mentors, terrific partners, and wonderful clients.
-After more than 25 years in the business, working in advertising and honing my craft, Ive acquired knowledge that has earned millions of dollars for my clients.
+After nearly 30 years in the business, working in advertising and honing my craft, Ive acquired knowledge that has earned millions of dollars for my clients.
 Knowledge that has launched brands, increased sales, and grabbed market share.
 Knowledge that is flat-out worth sharing.
 And thats what this website is all about: sharing what I know about advertising and marketing, to help your small business grow into a big business.

 And, its all free, with no obligation on your part other than to go forth and put into action what Ive put into words.
 My hope, is that you will use the information within it to gain success in your business.
 And, remember: no one succeeds alone.
 If you wish to repay me, first please do so in kind - by openly sharing with others the hard-won knowledge you have acquired as you go through life.

 However, if youd really like to support the Tightwad Marketing website, well, thank you.
 I sincerely appreciate it.
 After youve gotten all you can out of the free advertising and marketing advice here, you can click here for a little something-extra only for Tightwad Marketing supporters.

 This website is also a living example of Tightwad Marketing principles, even though it doesnt really sell anything.
 Oh, I suppose I hope that youll heed my advice, become a huge success, and grow big enough (or busy enough) to need my professional services.
 Until then, lets see how this website was built and promoted for an overall cost of about $120/yr.